Monthly Archives: July 2014

 The gulls that loved flight were something so different, however.
 Yes, they swooped into the water for food too, but it did not seem to be the only thing they cared about.
 Watching them soar across the sky, or try to keep up with the ship, holding their position so they could look into the windows at the passengers, was so interesting.
 You would think that the ship, or at least the passengers would scare the birds, but they seem drawn to them.
 It’s almost like they are showing off.
 Like Jonathan Livingston Seagull, they seem to be shooting for something outside the norm.
 And that is what draws my attention to them too.

-Allen and Gabby are both fitness buffs.
+Allen and Gaby are both fitness buffs.
 They love jogging and lots of other forms of exercise.
 Maybe that was part of what attracted them to each other.
 I’m not sure, but having things in common is what keeps relationships together.
-Whatever the attraction was, their love has blossomed, and now it has gone to the next level…because Allen asked and Gabby said yes.
+Whatever the attraction was, their love has blossomed, and now it has gone to the next level…because Allen asked, and Gaby said yes.

 My grand niece, Raelynn is becoming a young lady, right before our eyes.
 As she heads into 5th grade, so much in her world is changing.
 This past year she ran for class secretary, and during the course of the campaign, she earned the nickname Rapper Rae.
 I’m sure you can guess how that came about.
 She is really spreading her wings and flying into new experiences.
 I can’t say I ever thought of Raelynn as a politician, but since she seems to be, I guess she is a girl after my heart.
 Now I just have to make sure she gets on the right side of the political arena…but I guess there is a little bit of time for that.